x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/pickup-directory-and-replay-directory-exchange-2013-help.md

 The X-Headers described in the following list are required by messages in the Replay directory:

-  - **X-Sender**   This X-Header replaces the `From` message header field requirement in a typical SMTP message.
+  - **X-Sender**: This X-Header replaces the `From` message header field requirement in a typical SMTP message.
 One `X-Sender` field that contains one email address must exist.
 The Replay directory ignores the `From` message header field if it's present, although the recipient's email client displays the value of the `From` message header field as the sender of the message.
 Other parameters usually exist in the `X-Sender` field, as shown in the following example.

     ```text
     X-Sender: <bob@fabrikam.com> BODY=7bit RET=HDRS ENVID=12345ABCD auth=<someAuth>